5 of the Best UK Filming Locations

-What Will a Post Coronavirus Wedding Look Like for Those Wanting to Get Married?
+What Will a Post 2020 Wedding Look Like for Those Wanting to Get Married?

-Earlier this month we discussed the additional hardships couple were facing from cancelling or postponing their wedding due to the pandemic.
-Following on from this, we thought we’d examine what it may look like for couples looking to get married in the future, post lockdown and Coronavirus.
+Earlier this month we discussed the additional hardships couple were facing from cancelling or postponing their wedding.
+Following on from this, we thought we’d examine what it may look like for couples looking to get married in the future, post 2020.
 Is it the end of the big white wedding as we know it?

 The impact on weddings so far…

 Since it was announced on 23rd March, lockdown put an immediate pause on all things connected to weddings so that we could contain and stop the spread of this deadly virus.

 This has meant couples looking ahead to their upcoming nuptials for the rest of the year have been forced to cancel or postpone their special day until next year.

 For others determined to still get married, it’s meant that instead of what you would call a “traditional white wedding”, video calling apps were used for family and friends scattered across the UK to witness the happy couple take their vows, most likely in their back garden.
 Not exactly what they would have imagined by any stretches of the imagination.

 A study conducted at the start of June estimated that 64% of weddings in 2020 have been impacted so far.

 So, what trends are we likely to see?